 Charmaine studied yoga under Ana Forrest, a trauma survivor, and creator of Forrest Yoga which she designed specifically for healing the people.
-Charmaine completed a trauma-sensitive yoga training with David Emerson of the Justice Resource Institute in Massachusetts, and yoga to manage anxiety and depression with Amy Weintraub of Life Force Yoga.
+Charmaine completed a trauma-informed yoga training with David Emerson of the Justice Resource Institute in Massachusetts, and yoga to manage anxiety and depression with Amy Weintraub of Life Force Yoga.

 She is a registered hatha yoga teacher and Ayurvedic Health Practitioner & Educator.
 We believe that all areas of life impact one’s health and that staying healthy means having a sound mind, body, and spirit.

 Who benefits from Trauma-Informed Yoga?
-People suffering from:

 - PTSD and complex trauma

 - Any person wanting to regain their sense of self.